What was the impact of diagnosis?

-Can you tell us three things you learnt from a Care Event?
+Can you tell us three things you learnt from a Type 1 Event?

 David: That I am not the only one dealing with diabetes every day, tips and help for carb counting and more complex things to do with my pump and sensor like site changes and dual waves.

 Juliet: I learnt a lot too.
 Like how to put his sensor on in a better way and tricks for carb counting when you don’t have scales.